Ivorforce/Monoteny/README.md

-# TenLang
+# Monoteny

-Welcome to the mathemagical land of TenLang!
+Welcome to the mathemagical land of Monoteny!

-TenLang is an experimental language focusing on tensor math.
+Monoteny is an experimental language focusing on tensor math.
 It aims to streamline complex syntax, borrowing from modern trends in programming languages like Swift, Rust and Python.

 ## Philosophy

 ### First-Class Multiple Dimension Monads

-In TenLang, Monads consist of dimensions referred to by a _dimension specifier_ and indexed by some _monadic type_.
+In Monoteny, Monads consist of dimensions referred to by a _dimension specifier_ and indexed by some _monadic type_.
 This would commonly be array shapes or optionals, but might also be a dictionary keyset or something else.

 Every Monad is statically treated as its unit type.
 At compile time, operations on it are translated to appropriate mapping operations.